Chiefs-Ravens: How to Watch the Game For Free - Making Television Easy Again!

 See more news and TV tech features at TVAnswerMan.com.

 The Paramount+ with Showtime plan, which costs $11.99 a month, includes a live feed of the in-market CBS affiliate.
-However, the streamer is now offering a free seven-day trial, which means you could subscribe tomorrow (January 23) and not pay a dime if you cancel after watching the Chiefs-Ravens game.
+However, the streamer is now offering a free seven-day trial, which means you could subscribe today (January 28) and not pay a dime if you cancel within seven days after watching the Chiefs-Ravens game.
 This is a nice perk for any NFL fan and it gives you an opportunity to check out the streaming service before actually paying for a subscription.
 Click here to learn more.

 Marcus, hope that helps.
 Happy viewing and stay safe!